Alanwe/aicalc/tasks.md

 ### Task 8: Dependency Graph (DAG) Implementation
 **Goal**: Track cell dependencies for efficient evaluation **Dependencies**: None (can run parallel)
+**Status**: ✅ COMPLETE
 **Details**:
-- Implement Directed Acyclic Graph (DAG) for cell relationships
+- ✅ Implement Directed Acyclic Graph (DAG) for cell relationships
-- Parse formulas to extract cell references
+- ✅ Parse formulas to extract cell references
-- Build dependency tree (which cells depend on which)
+- ✅ Build dependency tree (which cells depend on which)
-- Detect circular reference loops (show error)
+- ✅ Detect circular reference loops (show error)
-- Detect duplicate calculations
+- ✅ Detect duplicate calculations
-- Use linked list structure for efficient traversal
+- ✅ Use linked list structure for efficient traversal

+**Implementation**: See `src/AiCalc.WinUI/Services/DependencyGraph.cs`

 **Questions**:
 - Should circular references be blocked or allowed with iteration limit?
+An Error should be flagged ✅ DONE
 - How many levels of dependency should be visualized in UI?
+The dependency shouldnt normally be visualised, this should be managed quietly as Excel does it. ✅ DONE

 ---

 ### Task 9: Multi-Threaded Cell Evaluation
 **Goal**: Parallel formula evaluation **Dependencies**: Task 8
-**Details**:
+**Status**: ⚠️ 70% COMPLETE (Core done, Settings UI pending) **Details**:
-- Implement topological sort of dependency graph
+- ✅ Implement topological sort of dependency graph
-- Evaluate independent cells in parallel threads
+- ✅ Evaluate independent cells in parallel threads
-- Use Task Parallel Library (TPL) for async evaluation
+- ✅ Use Task Parallel Library (TPL) for async evaluation
-- Show progress indicator for large workbooks
+- ✅ Show progress indicator for large workbooks
-- Implement cancellation tokens for long-running operations
+- ✅ Implement cancellation tokens for long-running operations
-- Add timeout configuration for AI functions
+- ✅ Add timeout configuration for AI functions (100s default)
-- Queue system for batch evaluation
+- ✅ Queue system for batch evaluation
+- ⏳ Settings UI for thread count configuration (PENDING)
+- ⏳ Per-service timeout configuration (PENDING)

+**Implementation**: See `src/AiCalc.WinUI/Services/EvaluationEngine.cs`

+**Remaining Work** (~5-7 hours):
+1. Create/extend SettingsDialog.xaml with Performance section
+2. Add slider for MaxDegreeOfParallelism (1-32, default: CPU count)
+3. Add input for DefaultTimeoutSeconds (10-300, default: 100)
+4. Save settings to WorkbookSettings
+5. Wire up settings to EvaluationEngine

 **Questions**:
 - What should be the default timeout for AI functions?
+We should default to 100 seconds, this should be configurable a the AI Service definition ✅ DONE
 - Should users be able to configure thread count?
+This would be good as an option in the settings menu ⏳ PENDING

 ---

 ### Task 10: Cell Change Visualization
 **Goal**: Visual feedback for cell updates **Dependencies**: Task 9
+**Status**: ⚠️ 70% COMPLETE (Visual states done, F9 & themes pending)
 **Details**:
-- When cell value changes: Flash green border for 2 seconds
+- ✅ When cell value changes: Flash green border for 2 seconds
-- When cell is stale (needs recalc): Show blue border
+- ✅ When cell is stale (needs recalc): Show blue border
-- Manual update mode: Show orange indicator
+- ✅ Manual update mode: Show orange indicator
-- Add update timestamp to cell metadata
+- ✅ Add update timestamp to cell metadata
-- Show "calculating..." spinner during evaluation
+- ✅ Show "calculating..." spinner during evaluation
-- Highlight cells in dependency chain when selected
+- ✅ Highlight cells in dependency chain when selected
+- ⏳ F9 keyboard shortcut for recalculate all (PENDING)
+- ⏳ Recalculate All button in toolbar (PENDING)
+- ⏳ Theme system with customizable colors (PENDING)

+**Implementation**: See:
+- `src/AiCalc.WinUI/Models/CellVisualState.cs`
+- `src/AiCalc.WinUI/Converters/CellVisualStateToBrushConverter.cs`
+- `src/AiCalc.WinUI/ViewModels/CellViewModel.cs` (MarkAsStale, MarkAsCalculating, MarkAsUpdated methods)

+**Remaining Work** (~7-9 hours):
+1. **F9 Recalculation** (~2-3 hours):
+   - Add KeyboardAccelerator in MainWindow.xaml
+   - Create RecalculateAllCommand in SheetViewModel
+   - Filter out Manual automation mode cells
+   - Show progress during recalc

+2. **Recalculate All Button** (~30 minutes):
+   - Add button to toolbar
+   - Bind to same command as F9
+   - Tooltip: "Recalculate All (F9)"

+3. **Theme System** (~4-5 hours):
+   - Create theme resource dictionaries (Light/Dark/High Contrast)
+   - Modify converter to use theme resources
+   - Add theme selector to Settings
+   - Support custom color overrides

 **Questions**:
 - Should color scheme be customizable/theme-aware?
+Yes please.
+Perhaps some set themes which can be customised further? ⏳ PENDING
 - Do you want a "recalculate all" button?
+Yes and also this should be available as F9 like excel.
+However this should not apply to cells flags to manual which should be excluded. ⏳ PENDING

 ---